CodingToye/alchemy-dashboard/README.md

+# Alchemy Dashboard

+This project is a personal project to build a dashboard with more elegant and feature rich technology.

-# Getting Started with Create React App
+## Getting Started with Alchemy Dashboard

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).